Here's How Your Trade Raytheon Technologies Corporation (RTX) Aggressively Right Now

 Argus gave a rating of “Buy” to RTX, setting the target price at $100 in the report published on July 29th of the previous year.

-Volatility was left at 1.92%, however, over the last 30 days, the volatility rate increased by 1.74%, as shares surge +6.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.38% upper at present.
+Volatility was left at 2.02%, however, over the last 30 days, the volatility rate increased by 2.45%, as shares sank -2.75% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.79% upper at present.

-During the last 5 trading sessions, RTX rose by +3.88%, which changed the moving average for the period of 200-days by +20.97% in comparison to the 20-day moving average, which settled at $101.20.
-In addition, Raytheon Technologies Corporation saw 21.19% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RTX fell by -4.50%, which changed the moving average for the period of 200-days by +15.32% in comparison to the 20-day moving average, which settled at $101.43.
+In addition, Raytheon Technologies Corporation saw 15.74% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading